-The Vocational Nursing Program is an approved one-year certificate program.
+The Vocational Nursing program is an approved one-year certificate program.
 Currently, this program consists of three consecutive semesters.
-All course work is provided within the Nursing Department except BIOL 2404 Introduction to Human Anatomy and Physiology and ITSE 1294 Special Topics in Computer Science.
-The program leads to a certificate of completion and allows the graduate to apply to take the state licensing exam for vocational nursing (LVN).
+All course work is provided within the Nursing Department except BIOL 2404 (Introduction to Human Anatomy and Physiology) and ITSE 1294 (Special Topics in Computer Science).
+The program leads to a certificate of completion and allows graduates to apply to take the state licensing exam for vocational nursing (LVN).

 Degrees & Certificates

 Applications may be picked up at the Dell Martin Nursing Education Center on the Temple College main campus, at the Nursing office on the Taylor campus, or at the advising office at the Hutto campus.

 - Take the HESI A2 exam

 - Apply for Blue Card/Declaratory Order from the Texas State Board of Nursing

 The Temple College Vocational Nursing Program uses several sites to provide the nursing students with a variety of clinical experiences.

 The program maintains clinical arrangements with Scott & White Hospital, the Central Texas Veteran’s Administration Hospital, Little River Medical Center in Rockdale, and Scott & White University Medical Center in Round Rock.